Kyril777/essential-js-array-methods/README.md

 # essential-js-array-methods
-A collection of the must-know JS array methods for React.
+A collection of the must-know JS array methods for React (to be further tested).